Eco Business: Building Profitable, Sustainable Enterprises

 Eco business — also known as green business or sustainable business — refers to enterprises that operate with minimal negative environmental impact while maintaining profitability.
 These businesses integrate environmental considerations into their core strategy, from product development and manufacturing to marketing and end-of-life management.

-The ECO Edge exemplifies the eco business model.
-By combining eco-friendly product innovation with social impact through special needs employment, we demonstrate that sustainability and profitability are complementary objectives.
-Our fundraising programs further extend this model by enabling schools to raise funds through environmentally responsible product sales.
+The ECO Edge exemplifies commitment to the eco business model, combining sustainability insights with social impact.
+We demonstrate that sustainability and profitability are complementary objectives.

 The UN Environment Programme defines sustainable business as organizations that integrate environmental, social, and governance (ESG) factors into their operations.
 This triple bottom line approach — measuring success by profit, people, and planet — has become the standard framework for modern eco business.